 The ENVE 5.6 at 20mm internal rim width and also run tubeless on the same tires and at the same pressures during our test rides didn’t provide the same level of comfort.
 Only the Zipp 404 NSW at 19mm and run tubeless matches the comfort of the XXX 6 among these aero bike wheels.

 But, hey, if you are a racer or speedy roadie, comfort is nice but it’s not why you ride.
 You want to go fast.
 And while a comfortable wheelset may make it seem that you aren’t going as fast as you are, on these Bontrager wheels, you are also going fast.

 Let me say that again.
 You are going fast when you ride these Bontragers.

 The stiffness of this wheelset certainly helps create speed.
 Riding the XXX 6, it feels like there is no slack between your pedals and the road.
 Your power transfers directly.
 The handling is also precise, making you faster in corners.
 It all feels very tight, like a good horn section in a well-practiced band.
 (Tower of Power anyone?)

-An independently run and ongoing aero drag test done by Hambini Performance Engineering has to date compared nearly 40 wheelsets of different depths from a range of brands.
+An independently run and ongoing aero drag test done by Hambini Performance Engineering has to date compared 45 wheelsets of different depths from a range of brands.
 One of its key findings is that wheelsets of the same depth essentially have the same aero performance.
 The Bontrager Aeolus XXX 6 and XXX 4 wheelsets, however, have shown to be a notable exception that perhaps proves the rule that this finding suggests.
 Their aero performance was on par with wheelsets 20mm deeper.

 There’s been a fair amount of push back from some wheel designers and cycling industry leaders about Hambini’s testing protocol.
 It uses the transient drag methodology adopted by the aerospace industry rather than the static one employed by most in the cycling industry.